svhsejar/4RunnerATFTemp/README.md

 - ELM327-compatible USB serial adapter or Bluetooth dongle

 ## Setup

+Download this repository.
+If youa are someone who is not familiar with github, you can click on the green "Code" button and select "Download ZIP".
+Then extract the contents to a folder on your computer.
+Run commands 2 & 3 in that folder.

 1. Install Python (choose based on your operating system):
    - Windows: [Python for Windows](https://www.python.org/downloads/windows/)
    - Mac: Python is pre-installed, but you can install the latest version from [Python for Mac](https://www.python.org/downloads/macos/)